Frequently Asked Questions

 You will receive this immediately after you complete the final exam.
 You can download it in the portal.

-The ABAT and RBT training covers a variety of topics that are necessary for an individual to pursue a career as a Registered Behavior Technician or Applied Behavior Analysis Technician, working directly with individuals diagnosed with Autism Spectrum Disorders and other developmental disabilities.
+The ABAT, IBT, RBT training covers a variety of topics that are necessary for an individual to pursue a career as a Registered Behavior Technician, International Behavior Therapist or Applied Behavior Analysis Technician, working directly with individuals diagnosed with Autism Spectrum Disorders and other developmental disabilities.

-After receiving your 40-hour course completion certificate, you are required to find and work in conjunction with a Board Certified Behavior Analyst (BCBA) or a Qualified Behavior Analyst (QBA).
-The assessment is complete when the Behavior Technician demonstrates competency in each task as determined by the supervising BCBA or QBA.
+After receiving your 40-hour course completion certificate, you are required to find and work in conjunction with a Board Certified Behavior Analyst (BCBA), Qualified Behavior Analyst (QBA) or International Behavior Analyst (IBA).
+The assessment is complete when the Behavior Technician demonstrates competency in each task as determined by the supervising BCBA, QBA or IBA.

 A registry of Board Certified Behavior Analysts is available through the BACB’s website.
 You can also find a Qualified Behavior Analyst (QBA) on the QABA’s website.
+For an International Behavior Analyst (IBA), you can find the directory on the IBAO’s website.
 You can also contact us through this website, and ask for our consultation services.

 Ready to get started?